imbingz/5-Day-Weather-Forecast-APP/README.md

 * I know Promise.all() will be better method to use when calling multiple apis at once.
 However, I could not make it work in my codes when changing 2 separate ajax calls to one promise.all.
 * How to choose the right date to display for each of 5-day forecast was a challenge.
 After looking into the response object and some research, I noticed that open weather api records 8 times through out a day, the index 0 is for current day, index 1-8 is for the next day, index 9-17 and so on.
 So, let the index increase by 8 for each loop will give me what I am looking for.
 * For best user experience, I wanted to display the latest search city history at the very top, and also I don't want to display the same city more than once.
 There are couple of ways to accomplish that after some research, and I chose to use array.filter() along with unshit() and indexOf().
+* I did not pay attention to the difference between http and https in my codes until I could not get things work on the github deployed site the same way as on my local machine.
+It turned out that I mixed http and https in my codes which returned as error on the deployed site.
+Never seize learning something new.
+* I would like to have a different color for each forecast display card, and I tried both nth-of-child and nth-of-type, I could change the background color for the div that holds the card, but not the card itself.
+Would like to explore more on that in the future.

 <a name="Installation"></a>